facebook/react-native-website/docs/virtualizedlist.md

 ### `onStartReached`

-Called once when the scroll position gets within within `onStartReachedThreshold` from the logical start of the list.
+Called once when the scroll position gets within `onStartReachedThreshold` from the logical start of the list.

 | Type                                          |
 | --------------------------------------------- |